raheelaahmed/rock-paper-scossors/README.md

 I was having problem with responsiveness of my web design and i solved my problem using "html Media Quries".
 I was having trouble setting the background image for the body.
 It wasn't working in my CSS file, but using the style attribute in HTML is working now.
+I was having trouble with double clicks registering on mobile screens.
+I fixed this by using the touchstart function in JavaScript.